syedad218/casino-app/README.md

   - [x] List all games and categories using provided API's
   - [x] Filter games by category
   - [x] Filter games by search term
-  - [] Paginate games by page number in case of large list
+  - [ ] Paginate games by page number in case of large list
-  - [] sort games by popularity, published date, etc
+  - [ ] sort games by popularity, published date, etc

 - [x] Play Game

   - [x] Requires user to be logged in
-  - [x] Play a game using provided JS Function
+  - [x] Play a game by clicking on Play button, using provided JS Function
   - [x] Page should be responsive on Mobile device as well
   - [x] Ability to go back to listing screen
+  - [ ] Game screen iframe can send an event to parent window when game is finished loading, so that parent window can show the game screen.
+While the game iframe is loading the game screen can show a loading screen.

 - [x] Filter Games by searching in the search bar

   - [x] Search by game name
-  - [] Search by game description
+  - [ ] Search by game description
   - [x] Debounce user typing event to reduce state updates
   - [x] show empty state text when no results found